ramrompp/beepbeep/beepbeep-ui/README.md

 Number of node.js tools are also used to initialize and test beepbeep.
 You must have node.js and its package manager (npm) installed.
 You can get them from [http://nodejs.org/](http://nodejs.org/).

+BeepBeep-UI has been smoke tested with following browsers:

+* Google Chrome Version 43.0.2357.81 (64-bit)
+* Apple Safari 8.0.6

 ### Clone beepbeep

 Clone the beepbeep repository using [git][git]: